mjcdelval20/MEAN-mongodb-Express-AngularJs-Nodejs-stack-socket.io-CHAT-app/README.md

 <br />

-Make use of drawing took
+Make use of drawing tool
 =========
-## Create draws to send your contacts, with a paint like tool (erase and swith to text buttons are showed in the left)
+## Create draws to send your contacts, with a paint like tool (erase and switch to text buttons are showed in the left)
 ![Alt text](/images/17.png?raw=true "Optional Title")
 <br />
 <br />